List of Food Wars!: Shokugeki no Soma characters: Le Cuisiner Noir

-Tsukuda said that the last group of antagonists were inspired from having an old shonen trope of final group of enemies as with the cooking manga Chūka Ichiban!
+Tsukuda said that these antagonists were inspired from having an old shonen trope of final group of enemies as with the cooking manga Chūka Ichiban!
 Tsukuda also said in a Viz Media interview that it is also common to have an underworld organization.
-They were inspired by having gone to a super-expensive restaurant in a hotel where it is very hard to get a reservation, and thought about places that were so exclusive that only politicians and those with money go, and exaggerated that into writing in crazy dishes and even illegal ones.
+They were inspired by having gone to a super-expensive restaurant in a hotel where it is very hard to get a reservation, and exaggerated that into writing in crazy dishes and even illegal ones.